chef/automate/components/docs-chef-io/content/automate/chef-automate-ha-prerequisites.md

 - Network accessible storage (NAS), object store (S3), available in both data centers/regions
 - Ability to schedule jobs to run backup and restore commands in both clusters.
 We recommend using corn or a similar tool like anacron.

-Click [here](/automate/ha_disaster_recovery_setup/) to know more on tje disaster recovery cluster for om-premise deployment.
+Click [here](/automate/ha_disaster_recovery_setup/) to know more on the disaster recovery cluster for om-premise deployment.

 ### Certificates